Why do hedgerows matter?

 - Protection e.g. regulations surrounding hedgerows

-So what will happen during National Hedgerow Week?
+So what can you do during National Hedgerow Week?

-- There’s funding which is available to help people plant hedgerows
+- There was funding which is available to help people plant hedgerows

-- Discover all about hedgerows in urban areas, rural areas, gardens and allotments and their benefits for education and learning.
+- You could (and you still can) discover all about hedgerows in urban areas, rural areas, gardens and allotments and their benefits for education and learning.
 Please watch the videos in HedgeHub – they are short – to find out more and spread the word about them so that others can enjoy them too.

 Meanwhile, in your garden…

 The RHS has lots of advice about hedges and hedgerows for wildlife in your garden with suggested plants – find out more her.
 Suggestions include native hawthorn, field maple, beech, hornbeam, holly and blackthorn as a mixture.
 Rambling plants such as wild rose, bramble and honeysuckle gives more shelter and food to wildlife.

 The Wildlife Trusts have information about managing hedgerows for wildlife.

 And – please don’t forget – leave a hole for hedgehogs to get through if you must go for a wooden fence.
 The hole needs to be 13cm in diameter so it’s not exactly enormous but it will help our hedgehogs enormously.